opnfv/moon/keystone-moon/doc/source/developing.rst

   used to catch bug regressions and commit it before any code is written.

-The ``keystone.tests.util.wip`` decorator can be used to mark a test as WIP.
+The :func:`keystone.tests.unit.utils.wip` decorator can be used to mark a test as WIP.
 A WIP test will always be run.
 If the test fails then a TestSkipped exception is raised because we expect the test to fail.
 We do not pass the test in this case so that it doesn't count toward the number of successfully run tests.
 If the test passes an AssertionError exception is raised so that the developer knows they made the test pass.
 This is a reminder to remove the decorator.

-The ``wip`` decorator requires that the author provides a message.
+The :func:`~keystone.tests.unit.utils.wip` decorator requires that the author provides a message.
 This message is important because it will tell other developers why this test is marked as a work in progress.
 Reviewers will require that these messages are descriptive and accurate.

 ..
 NOTE::
-    The ``wip`` decorator is not a replacement for skipping tests.
+    The :func:`~keystone.tests.unit.utils.wip` decorator is not a replacement for skipping tests.

 .. code-block:: python